nanvel/blog/2016/12/software-development-terms.md

 Enables agility: software is like water, able to take any shape, and architecture is a container that holds it.

 [Design It!: From Programmer to Software Architect](https://www.amazon.com/Design-Programmer-Architect-Pragmatic-Programmers/dp/1680502093)

+The primary purpose of architecture is to support the life of the system.
+Good architecture makes the system easy to understand, easy to develop, easy to maintain, and easy to deploy.
+The ultimate goal is to minimize the lifetime cost of the system and to maximize programmer productivity.

+[Clean Architecture](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure-ebook/dp/B075LRM681/) by Robert C. Martin

 ## Async frameworks